knlrvr/abstract/README.md

 ## Description
 An ecommerce site for a company called Abstract.
 Abstract specializes in the societal and evnvironmental effects and byproducts of consumerism and materialism. **This website is completely and unequivocally satire.**

+## Purpose
+The main purpose of Abstract is NOT to make fun of consumerism/materialism, but was meant to build knowledge and familiarity with MongoDB and building a full stack application with a non-relational DB.
+I chose MongoDB because it seemed to have the most support at the time of creating this site.

 ## View
 [Live Demo](https://abstract-knlrvr.vercel.app/)